petrukhnov/robocar2019.makerobots.eu/how-to.md

 ## Step-by-step guide. (work in progress)

-Building robot could be tricky.
+Building a robot could be tricky.
 Clear plan and support will make learning easier and more fun.

 ### Step 1.